-1. Implementation, technical interpretation and improvement of conventions, codes, recommendations and guidelines.

-2. Procedures for the control of ships including deficiency reports.
+- 1 Implementation, technical interpretation and improvement of conventions, codes, recommendations and guidelines. - 2 Procedures for the control of ships including deficiency reports.

-3. Casualty statistics and investigations into serious casualties.

-4. Implementation of harmonized survey and certification requirements and additional guidelines for survey and certification.

-5. Training, watchkeeping and operational procedures for maritime personnel, including seafarers, fishermen, maritime pilots and those responsible for maritime safety in mobile offshore units.

-6. Measures to improve navigational safety, including ships' routeing, requirements and standards for navigational aids and ship reporting systems.

-7. The global maritime distress and safety system and other maritime radiocommunication matters including navigational warning services, shipborne radio equipment and operational procedures.

-8. Survival in case of maritime casualties and distress, and the provision of maritime search and rescue services.

-9. Safe carriage of solid bulk cargoes, timber, grain and other cargoes by sea, including containers and vehicles.

-10. Carriage of dangerous goods in packaged form, portable tanks, unit loads, other transport units, shipborne barges and intermediate bulk containers (IBCs).

-11. Carriage of bulk chemicals in offshore support vessels.

-12. Emergency procedures and safety measures for ships carrying dangerous goods, medical first aid in case of accidents involving dangerous goods and the safe use of pesticides in ships.

-13. Safe handling and storage of dangerous goods in port areas.
+- 3 Casualty statistics and investigations into serious casualties. - 4 Harmonization of survey and certification requirements and authorization granted to non-governmental organizations to conduct surveys. - 5 Training, watchkeeping and operational procedures for maritime personnel, including seafarers, fishermen, maritime pilots and those responsible for maritime safety in mobile offshore units. - 6 Shipboard and shore-based management for the safe operation of ships. - 7 Measures to improve navigational safety, including ships' routeing, requirements and standards for navigational aids and ship reporting systems. - 8 The global maritime distress and safety system and other maritime radiocommunication matters including navigational warning services, shipborne radio equipment and operational procedures. - 9 Survival in case of maritime casualty or distress, and the provision of maritime search and rescue services. - 10 Safe carriage of solid bulk cargoes, timber, grain and other cargoes by sea, including containers and vehicles. - 11 Carriage of dangerous goods in packaged form, portable tanks, unit loads, other transport units, shipborne barges and intermediate bulk containers (IBCs). - 12 Carriage of bulk chemicals in offshore support vessels. - 13 Carriage of irradiated nuclear fuel in purpose-built and non-purpose-built ships. - 14 Emergency procedures and safety measures for ships carrying dangerous goods, medical first aid in case of accidents involving dangerous goods and the safe use of pesticides in ships. - 15 Safe handling and storage of dangerous goods in port areas.

-14. Intact stability, subdivision, damage stability and load lines for all types of ships.

-15. Tonnage measurement of ships.

-16. Safety considerations for machinery and electrical installations.

-17. Manoeuvrability of intact and disabled ships.

-18. Control of noise and related vibration levels on board ships.

-19. Matters pertaining to fire safety in all types of ships.

-20. Safety aspects of the design, construction, equipment and operation of all types of ships, such as fishing vessels, oil tankers, chemical tankers, gas carriers, dynamically supported craft, mobile offshore drilling units, special purpose ships, offshore supply vessels, nuclear merchant ships, roll-on roll-off ships, barge carriers, dry cargo ships carrying dangerous chemicals in cargo tanks, barges carrying dangerous chemicals in bulk and diving systems.

-21. Co-operation with the United Nations and other international bodies on matters of mutual interest.

-22. A possible single (unified) international instrument (i.e. one comprehensive convention concerning safety of life at sea and marine environment protection) incorporating and superseding relevant conventions and instruments currently applicable, which might include:
+- 16 Intact stability, subdivision, damage stability and load lines of ships. - 17 Tonnage measurement of ships. - 18 Safety considerations for machinery and electrical installations in ships. - 19 Manoeuvrability of intact and disabled ships. - 20 Control of noise and related vibration levels on board ships. - 21 Matters pertaining to fire safety on board ships. - 22 Safety aspects of the design, construction, equipment and operation of specific types of ships, such as fishing vessels, oil tankers, chemical tankers, gas carriers, dynamically supported craft, mobile offshore drilling units, special purpose ships, offshore supply vessels, nuclear merchant ships, roll-on roll-off ships, barge carriers, barges carrying dangerous chemicals in bulk and diving systems. - 23 Prevention of piracy and unlawful acts against ships. - 24 IMO ship identification number scheme. - 25 Possible revision of the 1977 Torremolinos International Convention. - 26 Co-operation with the United Nations and other international bodies on matters of mutual interest. - A possible single (unified) international instrument (i.e. one comprehensive convention concerning safety of life at sea and marine environment protection) incorporating and superseding relevant conventions and instruments currently applicable, which might include:

+1974 SOLAS Convention

+1978 SOLAS Protocol

+1966 Load Line Convention

+MARPOL 73/78

-1974 SOLAS Convention 1978 SOLAS Protocol 1966 Load Line Convention MARPOL 73/78 International Bulk Chemical Code International Gas Carrier Code
+International Bulk Chemical Code

+International Gas Carrier Code